jufantozzi/Qiwi.gg-downloader/README.md

 The script will:
 1. Construct all final download urls of the provided qiwi folder through inspecting the html elements;
 2. Next, it creates a directory with the provided folder name and concurrently downloads all files
-3. Finally, it converts all downloaded files from flac to mp3.
+3. Finally, it converts all downloaded files from FLAC to MP3 at 320KBPs.

 ## Setup